-Although the demand for Certified Nursing Assistants is growing, you may still need a competitive advantage, especially for the top jobs.
+Although the demand for Certified Nursing Assistants (=CNA) is growing, you may still need a competitive advantage, especially for the top jobs.
 Use our Certified Nursing Assistant resume samples and accompanying write-up as tools to help in placing your resume at the front of the interview line.
-Certified Nursing Assistants have a passion for providing care to patients, and our passion is resume creation.
+CNA's have a passion for providing care to patients, and our passion is resume creation.

 By working through our resume guidelines and applying them to your own resume document, you will immediately grab the attention of hiring managers and recruiters by showing them that you are a competent professional ready to make a difference in the lives of patients.